UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/README.md

 Just log back in later to see the job progress by typing condor_q again.

 > [!TIP]
-> If after typing `condor_q` you notice that one of your jobs went on hold, you can try to identify the reason by typing `condor_q -hold jobID`, where jobID is the number in the last column of the terminal printout for condor_q.
+> If after typing `condor_q` you notice that one of your jobs went on hold, you can try to identify the reason by typing `condor_q -hold` or `condor_q -hold jobID`, where jobID is the number in the last column of the terminal printout for condor_q.
 > Carefully read the message, and it might tell you that there was an issue during file transfer input or output.
 Common mistakes are incorrect file naming, in which case you will see something like "file not found".
 Carefully read that the path of the file it is trying to transfer is correct and exists.

-11. The result for each job should appear within its respective output file within the `/staging/$NETID/$PROJECT/input_outputs` directory.
+11. The result for each job should appear within its respective output file within the `/staging/$NETID/$PROJECT` directory.

 12. Transfer your files from CHTC to your computer once the job is correctly completed.
-One recommended way to do this is the following:
+The `/staging` folder is intended for short-term storage of large files, but it does not guarantee long-term backup or permanence.
+Files may be automatically deleted after a certain period of time.
+Additionally, you should transfer your output files before submitting your next DAGMan workflow, because by default the workflow will generate output files with the same names.
+If the files remain in staging, they will be overwritten by the new run unless you manually rename them.
+One recommended way to transfer files to local is shown below:

 To do so, open a new Terminal window.